 Enter my Grandma’s old TEEZER and LOTS O’ HAIRSPRAY.
 As far as I’m concerned, these are hair MUST-HAVES.
 I would never, ever do my hair without using both of these.

 I pull up some of the pieces on my top layer and teeze them at the root (especially under my bangs).
 Some people think this makes the roots look a little frizzy, I’m okay with that.
 My hair is never even close to “perfect” or “polished” because I actually prefer the imperfect look.
 The teezing ensures some volume but may lessen some of the curls.
 If you need to touch up a few pieces after the teezing step, by all means.
 Try and get those pieces curled before you add the hairspray.
-Once you hairspray, it’s sometimes hard to go back and change… especially if you use heavy duty hairspray like me.
+Once you hairspray, it’s sometimes hard to go back and change… especially if you use heavy-duty hairspray like me.
 I top of the look with a nice layer of

 I hope this curling your hair with a straightener is easier than you expected.
 If it isn’t, I guess I did NOT do a great job of explaining because for me, curling my hair is both easier and less time consuming than straightening it.
 Weird, right?